 Anxiety’s Vicious Cycle

 This final step often leads to a hyper-awareness of your body and your surroundings, and easily lends itself to a mindset that is constantly scanning, hypervigilant and alert.
 Of course, this fixation on seeking out signs of a threat operates like a true self-fulfilling prophecy, typically increasing anxiety feelings.
-You may even begin to fear more about the potential for discomfort than the event itself.

 It is the natural response in this cycle to attempt to escape the situation or to avoid the trigger so you can stop feeling anxious or even avoid it in the first place.
 However, this solution is solving the wrong problem.
 While it may ease your discomfort and provide short term relief, in the long term only increases the influence of anxiety in your life.